 I received a two year education in a unique psychological paradigm known as The Three Principles.
 My instructors and facilitators were therapists, psychologists, Dr. Roger Mills, one of the pioneers in the development, testing and application of principle-based thinking, and of course the unforgettable philosophy author, Sydney Banks.

-I am consistently participating in continuing education to keep up-to-date on skills and information necessary for me to professionally offer my services.
+I am consistently participating in continuing education to keep up-to-date on skills and information necessary for me to professionally offer my services, frequently through the Judicial Council of California.

-I work with an associate, Mary Zito, another professional supervisor who has also been professionally trained on Family Code Section 3200.5 protocols, and who works in the North Bay, covering San Francisco, Marin and Napa County.
-Together, we can assure more clients that the dates of their supervised visitations can be met in the areas that work best for them.
+I work with two professional visitation monitor associates in the East Bay, and with Mary Zito, a professional visitation monitor who has also been professionally trained on Family Code Section 3200.5 protocols.
+Mary works in the North Bay, covering San Francisco, Marin and Napa/Sonoma County.
+Between all of us, we can assure more clients that the dates/times of their court ordered supervised visitations can be met in the areas that work best for them.

 Professional Experience and Continuing Education